Skip to main content

 project: ${{ secrets.PROJECT }}

-The last step in the process is to deploy the container image to Akka Serverless.
-This step leverages the other two Secrets created earlier, and it uses the same tag as in the previous step.
+The final step deploys the container image to Akka Serverless using the other two secrets and the same tag from the previous step.

 What’s next?